About the ABCC

 All qualified coaches are required to register (with the appropriate fee) each year with the Coaching Administrator who maintains a Register of Coaches.
 Only Coaches who register paying the higher fee level can be covered by insurance.
 Failure to renew annually will lead to removal from the Register of Coaches and your qualification will be deemed to have lapsed.
 Any former member may re-join, at the discretion of the Executive.

 Registered Coaches are insured against Civil indemnity for protection against lawsuits levelled towards individuals as well as third party risks for any accidents which may occur in the course of their coaching activities.
 The current cover is £5 million.
 The Coach must be able to show that all reasonable steps were taken to ensure the safety of riders during the coaching session.
 Coaches should maintain an Attendance Register /Disclaimer of all those participating in the coaching activity and in the case of Juniors and Juveniles ensure that a Parental Consent is signed.
-The ABCC adopts the Code of Ethics and Code of Conduct as published by sportscoach UK and ABCC Coaches will be expected to follow these Codes.
+The ABCC adopts the Code of Practice for Sports Coaches as published by Uk Coaching and ABCC Coaches will be expected to follow this Code.

 - Unqualified student Coaches studying for ABCC Coaching Awards are not covered by ABCC insurance until they have successfully completed the full course and paid the Registration Fee.